 Menstrual periods do not provoke shark attacks on women.
 This is a myth that simply refuses to die.

-However, despite this and whether or not a shark's sense of smell is as it was thought or not, there's no evidence to suggest that a women menstruating will cause a shark feeding frenzy.
-It just doesn't happen.
+However, despite this and whether or not a shark’s sense of smell is a myth or not, there’s no evidence to suggest that a women menstruating will cause a shark feeding frenzy.
+It just doesn’t happen.